sansvoicedotmp3/FinalProjectPL/README.md

 This implementation focuses on:
 - Implementing the different generations of pokemon using basic inheritance for shared attributes
-- Where applicable, leveraging writing functions that either work with the base class or that have different implementations based on the arguments used (Python lacks ad-hoc polymorphism, sadly)
+- Where applicable, leveraging writing functions that either work with the base class (ad-hoc polymorphism isn't really a thing in Python, sadly)
 - Using custom data types (Move, Type) to make designing everything smoother and easier to follow
 - Being (relatively) easy to expand with new generations or functionality; it should be pretty easy to allow for more knobs and dials on the user's end for things like level and EVs/IVs